cperacchio/fsnd-capstone/README.md

 ```

 ### API endpoints
-To access this app's API, a user would need to be authenticated.
+To access this app's API, a user needs to be authenticated.
 Logging in with approved credentials generates a JWT (JSON Web Token) that grants the user access based on their role's permissions.

 The casting app API includes the following endpoints.
 Below is an overview of their expected behavior.